Drill Hall, Mullumbimby | Friday 28 Sep till Sunday 14 October | Q & A with Tommy Murphy Sunday September 30

 The woman who gave Mark Colvin her kidney

 Writer Tommy Murphy has penned an extraordinary piece of theatre that tells the story of an unlikely friendship between ABC journalist Mark Colvin and Mary-Ellen Field, an intellectual-property expert and Elle McPherson brand manager whose career was ruined by the phone-hacking scandal.
 This is the story of how a journalist who struggled for more than 20 years with a rare auto-immune disease he contracted while on assignment in Rwanda ended up with a kidney.
-The Echo spoke with Tommy about the play he wrote that is to be staged by The Drill Hall Theatre.
+The Echo spoke with Tommy about the play he wrote that is to be staged at The Drill Hall Theatre.

 What was it about the story of Mary-Ellen Field that caught your attention?
 Are flawed characters more interesting to write?
 Is it her journey that interested you most?